-Grayslake is served by Community Consolidated School District 46 and Grayslake Community High School District 127.
-The community is also home to the College of Lake County, which has almost 18,000 students.
+Students attend Community Consolidated School District 46 and Grayslake Community High School District 127.
+Grayslake is also home to the College of Lake County with almost 18,000 students.